 Calculated as the product of secondary voltage and secondary amperage measured during testing.

 2.2 Process Monitoring

 During the test program the incinerator was operated at an optimized feed rate.
-The process parameters monitored during each test at a minimum consisted of the following:
+The process parameters monitored during each test are summarized in Table 2-1.